 How to Save Seeds

-Once you have chosen the plants to collect seed from, leave several fruits or seed heads on the plant to mature.
-For most flowers, the seeds are ready to harvest about a month after the blossoms fade, when the seed heads turn brown.
+Once you have chosen your seed plants, leave several fruits or seed heads on the plant to mature.
+The seeds of most flowers are ready to harvest about a month after the blossoms fade, when the seed heads turn brown.

 - Gather ripe seeds on a dry, sunny day.

 - Clean the seeds by removing any husks or pods.
 Try to separate as much debris from the seeds as possible since chaff can harbor insect eggs or fungi.